 1. Don’t argue over money : It’s practically a guaranteed relationship killer.
 If you haven’t yet had a conversation about how money is earned, spent, saved, and shared, do it now.
 Try to get an understanding of how each of you sees your financial life, and where the differences are.
 Then address them.

 3. Share your thoughts: Your hopes.
 Your fears.
 Your passions.
 Let your partner know who you really are.
-Set aside some time each day just to talk about the things that are important to each of you, as individuals.
+Set aside sometime each day just to talk about the things that are important to each of you, as individuals.

 4. Be friendly: Treat your partner the way you’d treat a good and trusted friend: with respect, consideration, and kindness.
 It will go a long way in fostering a strong relationship.

 5. Resolve arguments together: When couples fight, it’s all too easy to get locked into a win/lose dynamic.
 Think of your disagreement as a problem for you both to solve, not a fight for you to win.
 Think of saying “we” before giving into the temptation of casting blame on the other person.

 6. Show affection daily: Sex is one thing.
 Holding hands, a hug, a squeeze on the arm – all create connection and trust.
 If you’re not getting as much attention as you want, let it be known.

 7. Focus on the positive: What do you appreciate about your partner?
 What first attracted you?
 What do you treasure about your life together?

 8. Be supportive: Nothing kills a buzz like a negative or absent response to something you’re enthusiastic about.